-All Council staff must be able to account for all procurement decisions made over the lifecycle of the procurement by the Council and provide feedback on them.
+All Council staff must be able to account for all procurement decisions made over the lifecycle of the procurement by Council and provide feedback on them.

-Council's methods for purchasing goods, works and services shall be by any of the following methods:
+Council's methods for purchasing goods, services and works shall be by any of the following methods:

-- petty cash; - corporate credit card; - purchase order following a quotation process from suppliers for goods or services that represent value for money under directed quotation thresholds; - under contract following a quotation or tender process;
+- petty cash; - corporate credit card; - purchase order, following a quotation process from suppliers for goods or services that represents value for money under directed quotation thresholds; or - under contract following a quotation or tender process.